 evidence of how existing drainage features will be managed and ensured that no additional silt will enter these during the course of development and lifetime of development also after completion and for the lifetime of the development to ensure long term effectiveness.

-iii) The management and maintenance plan for the sustainable drainage features and drainage network shall be implemented as approved.

 The development hereby permitted must not be first brought into use until the surface water drainage system has been carried out and completed on the site in accordance with the approved SDS.
 Thereafter surface water drainage system must be maintained in accordance with the approved SDS throughout the lifetime of the development.

 [To reduce the risk of flooding to the proposed development having regard to Policy 1 (Development Requirements) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019)].

 4. Within 1 month of the date of first export of electricity to the National Grid (the date of first export) confirmation shall be given in writing to the Local Planning Authority of the same.
-The development hereby permitted shall cease on or before the expiry of a 40 years period from the date of first export.
-The land shall thereafter be restored to its former condition in accordance with a scheme of decommissioning work and an ecological assessment report detailing site requirements in respect of retaining ecological features.
-The scheme of decommissioning work and the ecological assessment report shall be submitted to and approved in writing by the Local Planning Authority no later than 39 years from the date of first export and subsequently implemented as approved.
+The development hereby permitted shall cease on or before the expiry of a 40 year period from the date of first export..
+The applicant should provide the Local Planning Authority with not less than one week's notice in writing of the cessation of the production of electricity

 [To ensure that the local planning authority can retain control over use of the land in the long term and to ensure the removal of the equipment when electricity is no longer being generated on the site in the interests of the visual amenities of the area and to ensure safe and free flow of traffic and the protection of the amenities of surrounding properties during decommissioning having regard to Policy 10 (Design and Enhancing Local Identity) of the Rushcliffe Local Plan Part 1: Core Strategy (2014) and Policies and Policy 1 (Development Requirements), 37 (Trees and Woodlands) and 38 (Non-Designated Biodiversity Assets and the Wider Ecological Network) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019) and Chapter 15 (Conserving and Enhancing the Natural Environment) of the National Planning Policy Framework.
 This is a pre commencement condition required to ensure that the nature of the site of temporary solar farm is ensured to be restored and all equipment removed].